What does “kudasai” mean in Japanese?

 - benkyou shi – 勉強し (べんきょうし) : one conjugation of the verb, “benkyou suru“, which means ‘to study’ or ‘to learn’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 - te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.
-In the Japanese language, this particle is used in various ways.
-One important role is connect a verb to an auxiliary verb.
-In this example, this particle is used after “benkyou shi” to make its te form, “benkyou shi te”.
-Verbs need to be changed to their te forms to be connected with “kudasai”.
+In the example, this is used after “benkyou shi” to make its te form, “benkyou shi te”.
+Verbs need to be conjugated to be connected with “kudasai”.

-This is a typical usage of “kudasai”.
-In this example, it is used after the te-formed verb, “benkyou shi te”.
-So, we can see that it works as an auxiliary verb to add the meaning of ‘please’ to the preceding verb.
-When we want to make a command form softer, this auxiliary verb is very useful.
+This is a typical usage of this type of “kudasai”.
+In this example, it works after the te-formed verb, “benkyou shi te”, to add the meaning of ‘please’.
+When we want to add the meaning of ‘please’ to a verb, this auxiliary verb is a very good option.

 Summary

-In this blog post, I’ve explained “kudasai” and the two different ways to use it.
+In this blog post, I’ve explained the definitions and meanings of “kudasai” in detail together with the example sentences.
 Let me summarize them as follows.

-- kudasai – 下さい (ください) : the command form of the verb, “kudasaru”, which means ‘to give’ or ‘to confer’ in Japanese.
-Japanese native speakers quite often use this to ask someone to give something to someone else.
-In this regard, its usage is quite similar to that of the English expression, “please give [someone] [something]”.
+- kudasai – 下さい (ください) : the command form of the verb, “kudasaru”, which politely means ‘to give’ in Japanese.
+Japanese native speakers use this command form to ask someone to give something to them.
+In this regard, its usage is very similar to that of the English phrase, “please give [someone] [something]”.

-- kudasai – 下さい (ください) : an auxiliary verb used after a te-formed verb to add the meaning of ‘please’ to the preceding verb.
-When “kudasai” is used after a te-formed verb, most probably it would be an auxiliary verb and work to add the meaning of ‘please’.
-When we want to make a command form softer, this is very useful.
+- kudasai – ください : an auxiliary verb used after a te-formed verb to add the meaning of ‘please’.
+When “kudasai” follows a te-formed verb, most probably it works as an auxiliary verb to add the meaning of ‘please’ to its preceding verb.
+This type is often written in hiragana, so we need to be careful with the writing system.

 Hope my explanations are understandable and helpful for Japanese learners.